Over his 25 year career in the graphic arts, Marcus brings a diverse and deeply knowledgeable wealth of experience to his various pursuits.

 Partner and Director of Production & Marketing

 A video streaming service, specializing in martial arts instructional videos, live classes, and historical programing.
-Founded in 2016 by Darryl Ingalls and Kacem Zoughari, PhD, Marcus was an occasional advisor and contributor to the company, until offered a full partnership in mid 2019, and made official in 2020.
+Founded in 2016 by Darryl Ingalls and Kacem Zoughari, PhD, Marcus was an occasional advisor and contributor to the company, until offered a full partnership in mid 2019.

 AMP Productions - Partner